Skip to main content

 caution

-Starting from Doris 2.1, write merge will be the default mode for the unique key model.
-So, if you are using Doris 2.1, make sure to read the relevant table creation documentation.
+Starting from Doris 2.1, MoW is the default mode for the unique key model.
+So, if you are using Doris 2.1 or a higher version, make sure to read the relevant table creation documentation.

 Two Update Methods in Unique Key Model

-• Batch update based on load: Doris supports various load methods such as Stream Load, Broker Load, Routine Load, and Insert Into.
-For unique key tables, all load have the "UPSERT" semantics, meaning that if a row with the same key does not exist, it will be inserted, and if it already exists, it will be updated.
+Doris supports multiple data load methods, including Stream Load, Broker Load, Routine Load, and Insert Into.
+For primary key tables, all load operations default to "UPSERT" semantics: if a record with the same key does not exist, it is inserted; if it already exists, it is updated.
+There are two types of updates: full row updates and partial column updates.

 We will provide detailed explanations of these two update methods in the documentation: Update in Unique Key Model and Load Update in Unique Key Model.